yerdembek/Group_Project_NomadTravel_OOP/README.md

 Tasks
 Work with the user:
 1. Validation of entered data (e.g. correctness of phone, mail format).
-2. Processing of incorrect entries (error messages).
 2. Processing of incorrect inputs (error messages).
-2.
 3. Simple and convenient interface for search and filtering (by name, city, services).
 4. Organization of roles (administrator, user).
 5. Keeping a log of actions (what is added, deleted).
 Working with data:
 1. Creating travel agency objects (name, city, services, contacts).
 2. Adding/removing travel agencies from the catalog.
 3. Filtering and search by various criteria (city, services, rating).
 4. Sorting and counting objects.
 5. Updating data (editing).
 Saving and downloading data:
 1. Saving data to JSON/files.
 2. handling read/write errors.
 Performance and testing:
 1. Search and filter optimization.
 2. Tests with JUnit.